Skip to content

 The Python-based definition of SQL models consists of a single python function, decorated with SQLMesh's @model decorator.
 The decorator is required to have the is_sql keyword argument set to True to distinguish it from Python models that return DataFrame instances.

 Defining a SQL model using Python can be beneficial in cases where its query is too complex to express cleanly in SQL, for example due to having many dynamic components that would require heavy use of macros.
-Since Python-based models generate SQL, they support the same features as regular SQL models, such as column-level lineage, automatic change categorization, etc.
+Since Python-based models generate SQL, they support the same features as regular SQL models, such as column-level lineage.

 To create a Python-based model, add a new file with the .py suffix into the models/ directory (or a subdirectory of models/) within your SQLMesh project.
 The file naming conventions of Python-based models are similar to those of SQL-based models.
 Inside this file, define a function named entrypoint with a single evaluator argument, as shown in the example below.